The Linux Memory Manager

 - cgroups - How to use memory cgroups, how they are implemented internally, etc.

-- procfs and other memory management interfaces - A description of procfs/sysfs/sysrq-m interfaces and how to use and decode them, generally a practical 'how to' for sysadmins/developers.
-Additionally covering DAMON and (possibly?) eBPF.
+- Decoding the memory manager: procfs, tuneables, dmesg, tracepoints, eBPF and more (this title probably needs work :) - A description of procfs/sysfs/sysrq-m interfaces and how to use and decode them, generally a practical 'how to' for sysadmins/developers.
+Additionally covering DAMON and eBPF.

 - Huge pages - Why they're useful, Transparent Huge Pages/hugetlb internals, tuneables.